 - Comet: Quite fitting for the slim-bodied types

-- Flash: Hopefully not due to ammonia poisoning, but a great orange fish name
+- Flash: A great orange fish name

 - Fish: You would be surprised how many people choose this one

 - Fin Fin, Finny: Or try getting creative with “Finwick” or “Finderella”